oneconvergence/dkube-examples/insurance/README.md

 2. Add the below environment variables in configuration tab
    - AWS_ACCESS_KEY_ID : your_access_key
    - AWS_SECRET_ACCESS_KEY : your_secret_key
-   - AWS_BUCKET
-     - if no bucket name is specified, it assumes mm-workflow
 3. Click Submit

 ### Pipeline (Training or Retraining)